This article explores:

 Under point (a) of Article 14 in conjunction with Article 8 of the MAR, engaging or attempting to engage in insider dealing is prohibited.
 The new rule is no longer limited to acquiring or disposing of a financial instrument, but now also covers canceling or amending an order.

 Thus, the US and EU jurisdictions take different approaches in this regard.

 Note: Changing (not canceling) trade plans and pre-arranged trade orders after the person has obtained MNPI is prohibited in both the US and the EU.
 Both regulations agree on this.

-Comprehensive protection of enterprise IT systems is not limited to firewalls or antivirus software solutions, but encompasses numerous layers ranging from general data security, application security, endpoint security, network security to perimeter security.
+Comprehensive protection of enterprise IT systems is not limited to firewalls or antivirus software solutions but encompasses numerous layers ranging from general data security, application security, endpoint security, and network security to perimeter security.

 - A CEO creates a calendar entry in his office system (e.g., Microsoft Outlook) for the meeting with the CEO of the competitor company.
 This calendar entry is marked as private in Outlook, which means that all other employees cannot see what this calendar entry is about.
 So far, this would be security compliant.

 - The calendar entry in Outlook is transferred to a CRM software system such as Salesforce via a synchronization service.